Nepal Birding Tours

 Read More About Nepal

-Over the past 75 million years Nepal has been formed (and continues to do so) by the tectonic plate movement of the Indian plate under the Eurasian plate, this uplift causing the Himalayas.
+Nepal has been shaped over the past 75 million years by the collision of the Indian and Eurasian plates, a process that continues today.
 These processes are also responsible for the creation of the fertile valleys between the hills, such as Kathmandu Valley, which has been of considerable importance to the human population of Nepal for centuries.
 There are three physiographical belts in Nepal, these are in three more-or-less east-to-west bands from north to south.
 Firstly, Himal in the north (the high mountain region, containing snow, bordering Tibet/China), secondly, Pahad in the middle (the mid-low elevation mountain region, without snow – generally), and thirdly, Terai in the south (the lowland plains bordering India).
 The huge altitudinal range in Nepal 196 feet (60 meters) to 29,029 feet (8,848 meters) has resulted in five climatic zones (tropical, sub-tropical, temperate, cold zone, and Arctic zone) and interestingly the region has five seasons, summer, monsoon, fall (autumn), winter, and spring.
-The above results in a variety of biomes and results in a spectacular biodiversity which seems remarkable for a relatively small country (approximately 500 miles / 800 kilometers long and 120 miles / 200 kilometers wide) – that is less than half the size of Germany or a similar size to the US state of Arkansas.
+The above results in a variety of biomes and results in a spectacular biodiversity which seems remarkable for a relatively small country (approximately 500 miles (800 kilometers) long and 120 miles (200 kilometers) wide) – that is less than half the size of Germany or a similar size to the US state of Arkansas.

 Despite the incredible biodiversity in Nepal, for many years the country had suffered devastating human encroachment into some of the varied habitats, resulting in many species being endangered.
 In response a system of protected reserves has been put in place since about the 1970s.
 Nepal now has ten national parks, three wildlife reserves, three conservation areas, ten Ramsar sites (wetlands of international importance), and 27 Important Bird Areas (IBAs) recognized by BirdLife International.
 During our Nepal birding tours we visit multiple examples of the above protected areas such as Chitwan National Park, Koshi Tappu Wildlife Reserve, Shivapuri Nagarjun National Park, and Bardia National Park as well as other important birding sites like Godavari Botanical Garden.